Depreciation and amortisation

 Deduction of other provisions for future costs (i.e. warranty, contingent liabilities, etc.) are disallowed in the period of accrual.
 Respective expenses covered by these provisions (except vacation and salary payments) are deductible when actually incurred.

 Only 70% of payments for goods or services to non-profit organisations (except budgetary ones) is tax deductible.

 The deductibility of the costs of goods or services supplied for free to non-profit organisations is limited by 4% of the previous year’s taxable profit (by 8% of the previous year’s taxable profit in respect of payments to non-profit organisations in the sphere of sport, physical culture, and physical culture education).

-Due to the introduction of martial law state in 2022 the following changes are applied and remain relevant until the abolition of martial law:
+Due to the introduction of martial law in 2022, the following changes are applied and remain relevant until the abolition of martial law:

-- special personal protective equipment (helmets, body armor), technical means of observation, medicines and medical devices, personal hygiene products, food, other goods, performed works, rendered services according to the list determined by the Cabinet of Ministers of Ukraine.
+- special personal protective equipment (helmets, body armour), technical means of observation, medicines and medical devices, personal hygiene products, food, other goods, performed works, and rendered services according to the list determined by the Cabinet of Ministers of Ukraine.